 The general gameplay mechanics are largely identical to Burnout 3, so in most of the game modes Takedowns are a core part of the racing and the best way to fill your boost bar.
-As for traffic checking, there have been times when I have managed to punt traffic cars out of the way, but I’m not entirely sure whether that was proper traffic checking or just the physics acting up.
+As for traffic checking, there have been times when I have managed to punt traffic cars out of the way, but this has been confirmed as a glitch and a fix is planned for the June 7 patch.
+As such, traffic checking is not a mechanic in the game.
 If you mastered the slightly unintuitive boost start mechanic in Burnout 2 and 3, it still works the exact same way here but the game never tells you about it!

 The career mode progression with its 69 events is nothing to write home about, but it’s a straightforward system that works.
 You start in the Sedan series and gradually move on to faster cars and more challenging events until you reach the Formula DD series.
 There is not a lot of freedom here, so you can’t really jump between different series or anything like that unless you want to replay earlier races.
 Crash Mode is absent this time around, although the physical copy of Dangerous Driving is bundled with Danger Zone 2 to make up for that somewhat.